This is an excerpt from my piece that was originally published on Atlas Obscura on March 12th.

 Back in September, I moved to New Delhi.
 Over these past six months, the weather has gone from sweltering to frigid to—presently—clear skies and a gentle breeze.
 And with that, the air quality has dramatically improved (in Delhi, that means it’s no longer hazardous like in the winter months, just plain unhealthy).
 My own feelings towards the city have oscillated between fascination and exasperation—in addition to the absence of fresh air, there’s the relentless honking, the inexplicably high prices, the general brusqueness—and yet, it’s been good to be here.
 Delhi is steeped in history, and the chaos fuels my writing somehow.
-Continue reading “In Photos: Dusty Delhi Days”→
+Continue reading “Visual Diary: Dusty Delhi Days”→

 Earlier this month, I ran for the hills – quite literally – fleeing Delhi (and its toxic Diwali smog) for Shimla.
 The crisp winter air was invigorating as I walked along Mall Road and the Ridge, taking in the surroundings.
 People gathered outside popular local eateries, busied themselves with shopping, gazed at watercolour paintings displayed at the Gaiety and enjoyed late-night strolls around Christ Church.
 Continue reading “Visual Diary: A Winter’s Night on Shimla’s Mall Road”→